ibm-cloud-docs/openwhisk/prep.md

 ### Structuring Go code
 {: #prep_go_struct}

-When structuring your Go code, note that the expected name for the entry point package is `main`.
+When you structure your Go code, note that the expected name for the entry point package is `main`.
 If the package in your code is not `main`, take note of the name to specify it when the action is created.
 The package must also be public.
 {: shortdesc}

 **Example**